RakhithJK/CorentinJ-Real-Time-Voice-Cloning-wiki/Training.md

 `python synthesizer_train.py my_run <datasets_root>/SV2TTS/synthesizer`

 The synthesizer will output generated audios and spectrograms to its model directory when training.
-Refer to https://github.com/Rayhane-mamah/Tacotron-2 if you need help.

 Use the synthesizer to generate training data for the vocoder: